nixworks/public/news/2013/04/10/README.md

 ##### Chamber of Deputies
 ### [The Chamber of Deputies (Congress) of Uruguay votes to legalize same-sex marriage. ](/news/2013/04/10/the-chamber-of-deputies-congress-of-uruguay-votes-to-legalize-same-sex-marriage.md)
-_Context: Chamber of Deputies, Uruguay, same-sex marriage_
+_Context: same-sex marriage, Chamber of Deputies, Uruguay_

 ##### May 5
 ### [A May 5 date is set for the 2013 Malaysian general election. ](/news/2013/04/10/a-may-5-date-is-set-for-the-2013-malaysian-general-election.md)
-_Context: general election, May 5_
+_Context: May 5, general election_

 ##### Parliament
 ### [The Parliament of the United Kingdom gather for a special session to debate the legacy of former Prime Minister Margaret Thatcher. ](/news/2013/04/10/the-parliament-of-the-united-kingdom-gather-for-a-special-session-to-debate-the-legacy-of-former-prime-minister-margaret-thatcher.md)
-_Context: Prime Minister, Margaret Thatcher, United Kingdom, Parliament, special session, legacy_
+_Context: legacy, Margaret Thatcher, United Kingdom, special session, Prime Minister, Parliament_

 ##### Sally Jewell
 ### [Sally Jewell is confirmed as the new United States Secretary of the Interior. ](/news/2013/04/10/sally-jewell-is-confirmed-as-the-new-united-states-secretary-of-the-interior.md)